Concordium/concordium-rust-smart-contracts/CTS1.rst

 Is either an account address or a contract address.

 It is serialized as: First byte indicates whether it is an account address or a contract address.
-In case the first byte is 0: 32 bytes for an account address is followed.
+In case the first byte is 0 then 32 bytes for an account address is followed.
-In case the first byte is 1: 16 bytes for a contract address is followed.
+In case the first byte is 1 then 16 bytes for a contract address is followed.

 .. _CTS-Receiver: